-CONQUEST 16: AN ENGLISHMAN'S HOME - In the Shadow of a Norman Lord's Castle
+CONQUEST 16: AN ENGLISHMAN'S HOME Is In the Shadow of a Norman Lord's Castle

 A Norman lord oversees the building of his stronghold - at first in timber.
 Later it will be rebuilt in stone when he becomes established